Vince Kendrick

-Vincent Kendrick (March 18, 1952 – March 21, 2015) was an American former college and professional football player who was a running back in the National Football League (NFL) for two seasons during the 1970s.
-Kendrick played college football for the University of Florida, and thereafter, he played professionally for the Atlanta Falcons and Tampa Bay Buccaneers of the NFL.
+Vincent Kendrick (March 18, 1952 – March 21, 2015) was an American professional football player who was a running back for two seasons in the National Football League (NFL) during the 1970s.
+Kendrick played college football for the Florida Gators, and thereafter, he played in the NFL for the Atlanta Falcons and Tampa Bay Buccaneers.

-Early years
+Early life

-Kendrick was born in Miami, Florida in 1952 to Green Lester and Pearlie Mae Kendrick.
+Kendrick was born in Miami, Florida, in 1952 to Green Lester and Pearlie Mae Kendrick.
 He attended Miami Springs High School in Miami Springs, Florida, where he played high school football for the Miami Springs Golden Hawks.

 College career

 Kendrick received an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Doug Dickey's Florida Gators football team from 1971 to 1973.
 As a senior team captain in 1973, he rushed 127 times for 567 yards and five touchdowns.
 In his three-year college career, he totaled 1,269 yards on 279 attempts in an injury-plagued career spent primarily blocking for tailback Nat Moore.

 Kendrick graduated from the University of Florida with a bachelor's degree in broadcasting in 1980.